killercup/trpl-ebook/trpl/documentation.md

 ```

 The `no_run` attribute will compile your code, but not run it.
 This is
-important for examples such as "Here's how to start up a network service,"
+important for examples such as "Here's how to retrieve a web page,"
-which you would want to make sure compile, but might run in an infinite loop!
+which you would want to ensure compiles, but might be run in a test
+environment that has no network access.

 ### Documenting modules